patchlevel/event-sourcing/docs/pages/event_bus.md

 $eventBus = new SymfonyEventBus($symfonyMessenger);
 ```

+!!! warning

-> :warning: You can't mix it with a command bus.
+    You can't mix it with a command bus.
-> You should create a [new bus](https://symfony.com/doc/current/messenger/multiple_buses.html) for it.
+    You should create a [new bus](https://symfony.com/doc/current/messenger/multiple_buses.html) for it.

+!!! note

-> :book: An event bus can have zero or more listeners on an event.
+    An event bus can have zero or more listeners on an event.
-> You should allow no handler in the [HandleMessageMiddleware](https://symfony.com/doc/current/components/messenger.html).
+    You should allow no handler in the [HandleMessageMiddleware](https://symfony.com/doc/current/components/messenger.html).

 ## Listener